iankelk/iankelk.github.io/blog/2024-04-15-chickens/index.md

 By the time the numbers reach the last person in the stadium, they have been transformed multiple times, with each step incorporating more context and adjusting the calculation based on the model's architecture and trained parameters.
 This final result can be seen as the model's output—a complex representation of the input data that encodes the probabilities of the next possible word.

-The final output isn’t a single number or word, though; it’s a list of words and probabilities, where each probability is the likelihood that that word will be the *next* word in a sentence.
+The model's final output isn’t a single number or word, though; it’s a list of words and probabilities, where each probability is the likelihood that that word will be the *next* word in a sentence.

 But here's the strange part: despite all this incredible depth of stored knowledge, we're going to take these recommended answers provided by these thousands of people, and select the next word using a completely random process.
 It's kind of like a huge pyramid where people work together to assemble a set of possible answers to a problem, then hand it at the top to a person flipping a coin.